shari-ar/MarketPulseAI/docs/architecture.md

 - **Database contract:** IndexedDB via Dexie named `marketpulseai` with tables `topBoxSnapshots` (composite key `[id+dateTime]`) and `analysisCache` (`symbol`, `lastAnalyzedAt`).
 - **Versioning:** Fixed schema with reinstall-based upgrades instead of migrations.
 - **Retention:** Keep seven days of history by default; older rows are purged when the daily window opens.
-- **User defaults:** Settings expose market close (13:00 IRST), retention days (7), and top-5 swing list size as editable defaults.
+- **User defaults:** Settings expose market close (13:00 IRST), market-open blackout window (09:00–13:00 IRST), retention days (7), and top-5 swing list size as editable defaults.

 ## Data Collection Flow

-1. **Prune and gate:** At 13:00 IRST, delete snapshots older than the retention window and allow crawling only within 13:00–07:00.
+1. **Prune and gate:** Enforce a full blackout from 09:00–13:00 IRST with no navigation, writes, or analysis; at 13:00 IRST delete snapshots older than the retention window and allow crawling only within 13:00–07:00.
 2. **Select targets:** Queue symbols missing a snapshot for the current market date so each one is captured once per day.
 3. **Navigate and parse:** Background helpers move through symbol pages, wait for required selectors, extract top-box metrics, and validate inputs.
 4. **Persist:** Write sanitized records to `topBoxSnapshots` and update `analysisCache` when analysis completes.